-The best bookcase designs grow and adapt with our homes.
-They can be endlessly modified to suit our needs, and include accessories and functional solutions that give them enduring appeal.
-These classic bookshelves and storage systems, conceived by designers Dieter Rams, Fritz Haller and Peter Lassen respectively, have stood the test of time, and can be adapted to any space.
-Each of the carefully considered designs has grown into a collection beloved by architects, globally.
+The best bookcase design grows and adapts with our homes.
+It can be endlessly modified to suit our needs, and includes accessories and functional solutions that create enduring appeal.
+These classic bookshelves and shelving systems have stood the test of time, and have been developed to better suit modern living with storage cabinets, desks and lighting.
+Each of the carefully considered shelving designs can be adapted to any space, and has grown into a collection beloved by architects, globally.

-Vitsoe 606 Universal Shelving System by Dieter Rams
+‘606 Universal Shelving System’ by Dieter Rams for Vitsoe

 Dieter Rams’ ‘as little design as possible’ mantra is epitomised by these utilitarian bookshelves.
 In 1960, the German designer created a shelving system that can adapt to fit any space, and that can be equipped with a range of practical solutions for storing and displaying objects.
 Created for Vitsoe and produced by the company ever since, Rams’ wall-mounted ‘606 Universal Shelving System’ embodies the company’s ethos of ‘living better, with less, that lasts longer’.

 Ensuring flexibility and longevity, the shelving system is made sustainably in the company's Leamington Spa factory.
 The shelves are simple to put together, repair and dismantle, thanks to a combination of recyclable aluminium, steel, and compostable wood assembled with mechanical joints.
 Available in off-white, black or silver, the ‘606 Universal Shelving System’ also includes desks, cabinets, drawers, sloping shelves, hanging rails and bookends, and can be configured to a user's needs to fit small, large and unusually shaped spaces.

 Simple shelves for personalised bookcase design